Click on one to skip ahead ♥

 Overwatering = too often, not too much.

-It happens when you water before the soil dries, and roots don’t get enough air.
+It happens when you water before the soil dries, and the roots don’t get enough air.

 Common causes: